 \paragraph{Rule-based} ontology construction \citep{frantzi1999c,nakagawa2002simple} relies on frequency-based methods to extract key subsequences from text. \citet{wermter2006you} use linguistic features for more advanced term extraction.
 While interpretable, these methods are hard to adapt across domains and often yield low precision.

 \paragraph{Clustering-based} approaches, such as \citet{yu-etal-2022-unsupervised}, apply unsupervised parsing and hierarchical clustering to group extracted terms into domains and slots. \citet{finch-etal-2024-transforming} train a generative slot induction model to extract domain-slot-value triples, which are then clustered into a slot hierarchy.
 These methods usually produce many slots, whose interpretation depends entirely on how well they match the ground truth.
-This is because evaluation compares slots solely based on their values.
 They also rely heavily on data quality, embedding representations, and sensitive hyperparameters, such as the minimum cluster size.

-\paragraph{Supervised} \citet{lo2024ontologylearning} fine-tune LLMs to predict ontology sub-graphs at the document level and merge them using frequency-based rules to construct ontologies for Wikipedia and ArXiv datasets.
+\paragraph{Supervised} \citet{lo2024ontologylearning} fine-tune LLMs to predict ontology sub-graphs at the document level and merge them using frequency-based rules to construct ontologies for Wikipedia and arXiv datasets.
 They also propose evaluation functions covering both verbatim content and higher-level structural semantics compared to the ground truth, which we adapt to TOD. \citet{vukovic-etal-2024-dialogue} train a model to predict TOD ontology subgraphs at the dialogue level and aggregate them by merging all predictions.
 They improve generalisability by updating the decoding with constraints and confidence-based adjustments.
 However, their method focuses only on relation extraction, using ground truth terms as input.
 These methods require costly annotated training data from \cite{budzianowski-etal-2018-multiwoz}.
 In contrast, our approach requires no training and conducts both term and relation extraction.
-We use \citet{vukovic-etal-2024-dialogue} and \citet{finch-etal-2024-transforming} as competitive baselines.
+We use \citet{vukovic-etal-2024-dialogue} and \citet{finch-etal-2024-transforming} as baselines.